 You can cook anything.

 The best part of an air fryer, though, is the quality and variety of the food it makes.
 The possibilities for breakfast, lunch, and dinner are almost endless.
-Consider chicken wings for your next party, a perfectly toasted eggplant parm covered in golden brown breadcrumbs for dinner, or a seasonal dessert like donut holes filled with apples and spices.
+Consider chicken wings for your next party, a perfectly toasted eggplant parm covered in golden brown breadcrumbs for dinner, or a dessert like cinnamon rolls or donut holes filled with apples and spices.
 Air fryers can do it all.
 Better still, they’re great for cooking batches of veggies, from sweet potatoes to zucchini, and fried chicken cutlets that can be stored and served as needed.
 Finally, thanks to the air fryer’s increasing popularity, your favorite recipes have almost certainly been converted to favorite air fryer recipes by an ambitious air fryer owner.

 Add an air fryer to your kitchen today.